 Quality Matters Reviews

-Courses can be reviewed informally using the rubric, or they can be submitted for a formal Quality Matters review.
-For a formal review, the review team consists of three peer reviewers with online teaching experience who have completed peer reviewer training.
-One member of the review team must be from an institution other than the course’s home institution.
+Courses can be reviewed informally using the rubric, or they can be submitted for an official Quality Matters review.
+For an official review, the review team consists of three peer reviewers with online teaching experience who have completed peer reviewer training.
+One member of the review team must be from an institution other than the home institution.
 One member must be a Subject Matter Expert.

 QM at UNC